ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [&=] operator to append a new [string] to an existing [string], and the [add()] functions to append characters or [strings] to an existing [string].
-For best performance, we should try to use always the most simple, \"native\" operations, at least when that does not make the code ugly, or we know for sure that the compiler optimizes it for us.
+For best performance, we should try to use always the most simple, "native" operations, at least when that does not make the code ugly, or we know for sure that the compiler optimizes it for us.